clintwebb/misc/guides/Proxmox_Guide.md

 ----
 When creating a backup and cancelling, or whatever reason and a snapshot is failing to be removed, can do something like:
-_in this example, 102 is the vmid_

 ```
 # login to the shell of the proxmox host the node is on
+# in this example, 102 is the vmid of the node we having problems with
 pct unlock 102
 pct listsnapshot 102
 pct delsnapshot 102 vzdump -force